Chase Elliott’s Hall of Fame Father Won a 500-Mile Race While Driving With a Broken Leg

-Chase Elliott became the biggest early story of the NASCAR season a week ago when he broke his left leg while snowboarding in Colorado.
-The prospect of the 2020 series champion remaining sidelined for an extended time raises the possibility he might miss the playoffs in September.
+Chase Elliott became the biggest early story of the 2023 NASCAR season when he broke his left leg while snowboarding in Colorado.
+The prospect of the 2020 series champion remaining sidelined for an extended time raised the possibility he might miss the playoffs in September.

 Nearly four decades earlier, his father also broke a leg.
 Amazingly, Bill Elliott won a Cup Series race just two weeks later.